openebs-archive/openebs-docs/docs/faq.md

 ### Can I use the same PVC for multiple Pods?

 Jiva and cStor volumes are exposed via block storage using iSCSI.
 Currently, only RWO is supported.

 <a href="#top">Go to top</a>

+### What must be the disk mount status on Node for provisioning OpenEBS volume?

+OpenEBS have two storage Engines, Jiva and cStor which can be used to provision volume.

+Jiva requires the disk to be mounted on Nodes (i.e., attached, formatted with a filesystem and mounted).

+cStor can consume disks that are attached (are visible to OS as SCSI devices) to the Nodes and no need of format these disks.
+This means disks should not have any filesystem and it should be unmounted on the Node.
+It is optional to wipe out the data from the disk if you use existing disks for cStor pool creation.

+<a href="#top">Go to top</a>